LLewark/hfk-computations/README.md

 ## What is this repository for?

-This repository contains calculations for the paper _Smoothly slice knots with Alexander polynomial one and high unknotting number_.
+This repository contains calculations for the paper _Smoothly slice knots with Alexander polynomial 1 and high unknotting number_.

 ### Detailed description of the calculations